yu-eric/personal-website/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

+I am currently enrolled at the University College of London (UCL) for a Masters of Science in Software Systems Engineering.

-I am a former software engineer at [Creative Juice](https://www.getjuice.com/).
+Previously, I worked as a Software Engineer at [Creative Juice](https://www.getjuice.com/).

+## Education and Research

 I graduated from the University of Utah in 2022 with a Bachelor's in Computer Science with a minor in Mathematics.

-## Research

-I worked with [Dr. Chris Myers](https://www.colorado.edu/ecee/chris-myers) at the [Genetic Logic Lab](http://geneticlogiclab.org/) for four years during my undergraduate studies.
+I worked with [Dr. Chris Myers](https://www.colorado.edu/ecee/chris-myers) at the [Genetic Logic Lab](http://geneticlogiclab.org/) during my undergraduate studies.
 My focuses included large scale genetic data repositories and search methods for genetic sequences.

 ## Publications
 1. **Yu, E.**, Mante, J., and Myers, C. J. (2022) Sequence-based searching for synbiohub using VSEARCH.
 ACS Synthetic Biology 11, 990–995.